MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-and-manage-funnel-reports.md

 ## Create a funnel report

 To create the funnel report, specify the steps that you want to include and the activity for each step.
 An activity is an [event](glossary.md) that represents user behavior.
 You can also set a time period for the report.
-The funnel report gathers data from the selected steps. <Kate, is this true?>
+The funnel report displays the number of users who completed each defined step.

 1. Go to **Funnels,** and select **+New funnel** to start a funnel report.
 1. In the **Funnel Editor**, under **Steps** select **+Add step.**